Salado: The Drinking Water Crisis in Uruguay | Translation

 [Girl]: I have five dogs and five cats.

-[Nausícaa]: And how do you take care of themthe animals regarding the water issue for the animals?
+[Nausícaa]: And how do you take care of the animals regarding the water issue?

 [Girl]: I have two kittens and a rabbit.
 We give them bottled water.